This section of the website is focused on the law in the UK, it covers:

 There are basically two types of law:

 Criminal Law - this relates to crimes committed.
 The cases are investigated by the police.
-You may be issued with a fine for certain crimes but other crimes you will be taken to court.
+You may be issued with a fine for certain crimes but other crimes you can be taken to court.
 This could be the magistrates’ court or the crown court depending on how bad the crime was that was committed.
 You may be able to get legal aid to help you fight the case if you don’t have any money.

 Civil Law - this is most other types of legal problems.
 Examples of this type of law are things like having a mobile phone contract.
 If you don’t pay your phone bill the phone company can take you to court to pay it.
 Or if your employer doesn't pay you your wages you can take your employer to court for not paying.
 If you can’t agree with the other person the case may end up in the small claims court or the county court.
 Usually, the punishment is to pay money.